How to find a job in Bangkok

 In the meantime, also try searching in the English newspapers, such as The Bangkok Post and The Nation.
 There are lots of cafes and hotels that display these papers every day if you want to browse through the job sections quickly, and it is also available online.

 Various networking events and job fairs are also held in Bangkok, so you could attend some of these to meet people and make connections.
 The calendar for fairs is also available online.
+A few great places to network in Bangkok are BITEC in Bang Na and Impact Muang Thong Thani job fairs.

 Note that recruitment in the tech sectors only happens via headhunting.
 Large companies offering high salaries typically look for the most experienced programmers.
-But even if you are just starting out, you may find quite a few options with smaller companies as well as project-based work.
+However, even if you are just starting out, you may find quite a few options with smaller companies as well as project-based work.

 Working in Bangkok